dwyl/product-roadmap/README.md

 We don't think we are "_competing_" with anyone, rather we are trying to _serve_ the people using our app and listen to their feedback.
+If there are other people/teams/companies trying to solve the same problem as us and they are _not_ open-sourcing their code and/or guarding the user-feedback, they are _stuck_ in the _old_ mindset.

+We believe that _radical_ transparency and openness both in _what_ we do and _how_ we do it is _essential_ for succeeding in our _mission_.

 Only time will tell if making our product roadmap Public on GitHub is a good or bad idea, we think it's